PaolaDMadd-Pro/UnitTest_Exercises/TripleA_Structure.md

  ### Triple 'A' Test structure and test methods name conventions:

 Here few basic rules:

-1. Syntax
+ ### Syntax
-- I public void
+ I. public void\
-    - A testing method is always void.
+            A testing method is always void.
-- II name contains the methodname we want to test + scenario + expected behaviour.
+II. name contains the methodname we want to test + scenario + expected behaviour.
-    -  methodNameWewantToTest_Scenario_Expectedbehavior()
+    As follow: methodNameWewantToTest_Scenario_Expectedbehavior()

-2. Arrange, Act, Assert
+### Arrange, Act, Assert
-- this is the structure that follows the testing method body
+Here below the structure that follows the testing method body

         [Test]
         public void CanBeCancelledBy_UserIsAdmin_ReturnsTrue()
         {
-            //Arrange is where we initalize the object
+            var reservation = new Reservation(); //Arrange is where we initalize the object

-            var reservation = new Reservation();

-            //Act the method we are going to test

-            var result = reservation.CanBeCancelledBy(new User{IsAdmin = true });
+            var result = reservation.CanBeCancelledBy(new User{IsAdmin = true }); //Act the method we are going to test

-            //Assert
-            Assert.IsTrue(result);
+            Assert.IsTrue(result);  //Assert
-            //can be wtritten also in 2 other ways:

-            //Assert.That(result, Is.True);
-            //Assert.That(result == true);

         }

 Depending on what we want to test we might adopt a different approach.

 ###### State Based testing
 The above code is also known as **State-Based testing** because we test the state changes of the applications.